Are you into fad diets? You think you just want to be fit. But, how can it be risky or dangerous to your health? Find out more below.

 And more often than not, you gain more!
 This is called rebound weight gain.

-Fad diets never implement or address the permanent lifestyle changes required for lasting healthy weight management.
+Fad diets never implement or address the permanent lifestyle changes required for lasting, healthy weight management.

-2. They Can Lead to Nutritional Deficits
+2. They Can Lead to Nutritional deficiencies

 Most fad diets restrict your options to specific types of food, thereby eliminating important nutrients the body needs.
 When you’re limited to a specific type of group, you sacrifice the nutrients that you would otherwise obtain if you were eating a healthy and well-balanced diet.